 The Group’s CSR Committee has noted the ever-growing number of environmental initiatives reported by local CSR representatives in markets such as Japan, the USA, Hong Kong and Switzerland.
-The initiatives range from reducing the consumption of electricity in offices to improving the thermal insulation of buildings.
+The initiatives range from reducing the consumption of electricity in offices and boutiques to improving the thermal insulation of buildings.

-We continue to work on improving our infrastructure, energy management and travel policies to limit our emissions.
+In parallel, we continue to work on improving our infrastructure, energy management and travel policies to limit our emissions.
 Specifically, we will undertake further site studies to improve energy efficiency and identify opportunities for improvements in personal travel and logistics.
 We will also reduce non-essential business travel through the greater use of communication technologies, such as video conferencing.